Your Calf Muscles Are the Key to Staying

 life expectancy and higher risk of death from conditions like cancer and

-Your calf muscles are only one part of the linked muscular system, but
+Your calf muscles are only one part of the linked muscular system, of

 attention if you want to live longer and more healthily.